 Backcountry Ski Touring

-For the 2019-2020 season, backcountry ski touring will again be organized by Harry Zinn (email@example.com) with help from Erica Lindemann, who will often act as trip co-leader or substitute leader.
+For 2022-23, backcountry ski touring will again be organized by Harry Zinn (email@example.com) with help from Erica Lindemann, who often acts as co-leader or substitute leader.

 On our backcountry trips, we typically carpool up to Rabbit Ears Pass and park at one of the usual trailheads.
 But then we head off on our own instead of sticking to the marked trails.
 Over the years, we have found a lot of beautiful routes and destinations, and we enjoy sharing them.

 If you are new to backcountry ski touring with the Steamboat Springs Over the Hill Gang, please read the information packet here.